ellarobertson/practice-it/README.md

 # practice-it
 Solutions to problems from Practice-It! (practiceit.cs.washington.edu)

-All solutions problems were completed during/directly after taking CS312, or intro to programming.
+All solutions were completed during/directly after taking CS312, or intro to programming.

 Chapter 2 covers Primitive Data and Definite Loops, Chapter 3 covers Parameters and Objects,